Indonesia trade surplus beats forecast after palm oil exports resumption

 Indonesia banned exports of some palm oil products for three weeks from late April.

 Its coal exports to Europe have also increased as the impacts of the Ukraine war disrupted Russian coal supply to the region.
-Data showed $191.2 billion in coal exports in the second quarter, up 143% from the same period last year.
+Data showed $191.2 million in coal exports in the second quarter, up 143% from the previous quarter.
 No monthly data was provided.

 Imports rose 21.98% on an annual basis to $21 billion, with the biggest increase from purchases of raw materials and industrial machinery.
 The poll had expected 20.10% growth.